oddy-boop/Edusync-git/src/supabase/policies.md

 -- --- Table: behavior_incidents (with corrected policy) ---
 ALTER TABLE public.behavior_incidents ENABLE ROW LEVEL SECURITY;
+DROP POLICY IF EXISTS "Admins have full access" ON public.behavior_incidents;
+DROP POLICY IF EXISTS "Teachers can manage their own incident logs" ON public.behavior_incidents;
+DROP POLICY IF EXISTS "Teachers can view all incidents" ON public.behavior_incidents;
 CREATE POLICY "Admins have full access" ON public.behavior_incidents FOR ALL TO authenticated USING (is_admin()) WITH CHECK (is_admin());
 CREATE POLICY "Teachers can manage their own incident logs" ON public.behavior_incidents FOR ALL TO authenticated USING (teacher_id = auth.uid()) WITH CHECK (teacher_id = auth.uid()); -- Correct: uuid = uuid
 CREATE POLICY "Teachers can view all incidents" ON public.behavior_incidents FOR SELECT TO authenticated USING ((SELECT role FROM public.user_roles WHERE user_id = auth.uid()) = 'teacher');

 -- --- Table: attendance_records (with corrected policy) ---
 ALTER TABLE public.attendance_records ENABLE ROW LEVEL SECURITY;
+DROP POLICY IF EXISTS "Admins have full access" ON public.attendance_records;
+DROP POLICY IF EXISTS "Teachers can manage attendance for their students" ON public.attendance_records;
+DROP POLICY IF EXISTS "Students can view their own attendance" ON public.attendance_records;
 CREATE POLICY "Admins have full access" ON public.attendance_records FOR ALL TO authenticated USING (is_admin()) WITH CHECK (is_admin());
 CREATE POLICY "Teachers can manage attendance for their students" ON public.attendance_records FOR ALL TO authenticated USING (EXISTS (SELECT 1 FROM public.teachers WHERE auth_user_id = auth.uid() AND class_id::text = ANY(assigned_classes))) WITH CHECK (marked_by_teacher_auth_id = auth.uid()); -- Correct: uuid = uuid
 CREATE POLICY "Students can view their own attendance" ON public.attendance_records FOR SELECT TO authenticated USING (student_id_display = (SELECT student_id_display::text FROM public.students WHERE auth_user_id = auth.uid()));